Detective Investigation Files IV: Story

-Because of his misbehavior, Tsui Fei (Louis Koo) is a sergeant sent to work with Senior Inspector Kong Tze Shan's (Sunny Chan) homicide team at the Hong Kong Central Police Station.
+Because of his misbehavior, Tsui Fei (Louis Koo) is a sergeant sent to work with Senior Inspector Kong Tze Shan's (Sunny Chan) crime investigation team at the Hong Kong Central Police Station.
 He has been emotionally unstable since the disappearance of his girlfriend Leung Chin Chin (Anne Heung) three years earlier.
 At first, his attitude is not welcomed by the other officers, especially Hon Kwok Yan (Edmond So), but they soon get along.
 Fei and Tze Shan eventually become best friends.

 While investigating his first murder case, Fei meets psychologist Quin Mo Chiu Kwan (Jessica Hsuan) and the two fell in love.
 Because Fei still misses his ex-girlfriend, the two frequently quarrel.

 Tze Shan has a beautiful girlfriend, Man Yuen Lan (Charmaine Sheh), but Yuen Lan's best friend Tong Sum Yu (Lee San San) is also in love with him.
 Sum Yu tries hard to stop loving Tze Shan, until Yuen Lan's father Man Kwok Tai (Law Lok Lam) kills Leung Kim Hung (Kwok Fung) - Tze Shan's fellow officer and Chin Chin's brother - in order to frame an old enemy.
 Kwok Tai forces his daughter to assist his crime, but in the end they are both captured and sent to prison.
 Yuen Lan gives Tze Shan up because of this.